BoDonkey/tribal-drum-game/Game Mechanics/Conflict and Quest.md

     -   Crafting the Harmony Drum using materials from all regions

-    -   Learning the ancient rhythm patterns from haldi elders
+    -   Learning the ancient rhythm patterns from veridian elders

 ### **Resolution**